Estimated reading time: 4 minutes

 There are some notable differences between a C corporation and an S corporation.
 The profits of a C corporation are taxed when earned and taxed a second time when distributed as dividends.
 In addition, the shareholders in a C corporation cannot deduct any corporate losses.

 Unlike an S corporation, a C corporation is not limited to a specific number of shareholders.
 Similar to S corporations, C corporations offer limited liability protection.

-Changing your business structure.
+Changing your business’s legal structure.

-When you first launched your small business, you probably picked a legal structure that was best for you at the time.
-If your company has experienced growth since its inception, it might be time to look at a structure that offers greater legal protection and bigger borrowing power.
-For example, if you started out as a sole proprietorship a few years ago and have increased the number of employees on your payroll, a corporation or an LLC offers more liability protection.
+When you first launched your small business, you probably picked a legal structure that was best for you at the time or perhaps filed a DBA.
+However, if your company has experienced growth since its inception, it might be time to look at a structure offering more significant legal protection and considerable borrowing power.
+For example, a corporation or an LLC provides more liability protection if you started as a sole proprietorship a few years ago and have increased the number of employees on your payroll.

 These legal structures also help protect your assets from customer and visitor injuries.
 When it comes time to apply for business funding, a formal business structure such as a corporation or an LLC can improve your chances of having your application approved.
 If you decide to change your company’s legal structure, hire a business attorney, so every step of the process is done correctly.
 Hiring an attorney far outweighs the costs associated with unexpected issues down the road.